WordPress Security Checklist: Step-by-Step Guide to Protect Your Site

 If you currently have a shared hosting plan, you might want to upgrade to managed WordPress hosting.
 With a shared host, you’ll share resources with other sites.
 If someone on your server has a security breach, it could affect your website as well.

-But, reputable shared hosts like Bluehost, Hostinger, and Siteground will protect you from many basic security issues.
+But, reputable shared hosts like Bluehost, Hostinger, and SiteGround will protect you from many basic security issues.

 When you first start your website, you’ll probably be excited to write new blog posts or sell products.
 However, you’ll also need to regularly back up your site.